ankhaa0813/Quasi-experiment/README.md

 ### Examples of how to implement Quasi/Natural experiment approaches using Python

 I tried to give you examples and possible libraries which might be helpful to conduct DinD and Instrumental variable approaches, the most common ones of Quasi-experiment.
 You will not find detailed theoretical explanation of these methods from following readme files and python files.
-Because I am assuming that you have already know how to do it in other softwares such as STATA, EVIEWS, and SAS.
+Because, I am assuming that you have already know how to do it in other softwares such as STATA, EVIEWS, and SAS.

 If u are interested in the methodology and learning about it, I would recommend you three books in reference as further reading.